jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

 ```

-This tells us that `+` operation is returning a new value from the expression.
+This tells us that the `+` operator is returning a new value from the expression.

 Whereas, `<<` is directly modifying a value in the expression.